hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ---

-## Creating Datagroups and URL Categories
+## Menu option 1 - Creating Datagroups and URL Categories

-**Menu option 1** creates an empty datagroup or URL category on the BIG-IP.
 This is useful for preparing objects that will be populated later through the editor, CSV import, or fleet deployment.

 For datagroups, you select a partition and the tool displays existing datagroups for reference.
 Type a name for the new datagroup and choose a type (string, address, or integer).
 If the name matches an existing datagroup, the tool rejects it immediately without an API call — the list is already in memory.
 Protected system datagroups are hidden from the list.